Institute of Contemporary Art San José: History

 Established in 1980 as a 501-c-3 nonprofit organization, ICA San José calls home to downtown San Jose.
-In the year 2000, ICA San José came under the leadership of executive director Cathy Kimball, the former curator at the San Jose Museum of Art.
+In the year 2000, ICA San José came under the leadership of executive director Cathy Kimball, a former curator at the San Jose Museum of Art.
 Kimball helped ICA San José to become a better known cultural institution in the Bay Area by presenting the works of renowned artists from the United States and around the world.

 After working for years toward their long-term goal of acquiring a permanent home, in 2006 ICA San José purchased a 7,500-square-foot building in the SoFA District (South First Area) of downtown San Jose.
 The 3,700-square-feet of gallery space within were divided into three different interchangeable gallery spaces that are in cohesive relation to one another.
 With the increase of gallery space, it allowed for a more continuous and long term exhibition space for site specific, solo, and group installations, a first in ICA San José's history.

 In 2011, the art space attracted 20,000 visitors a year.
 Attendance reportedly continued to increase through 2019.

 The Institute of Contemporary Art San José exhibited a series of metal sculpture by California artist Charles Ginnever in 2013.

 In 2014, the art center supported a solo exhibition by the painter Amy Ellingson.

 An exhibition held in 2019 featured the work of Alan Rath, a pioneer in electronic, kinetic, and robotic artwork.

 In June 2020, it was announced that Cathy Kimball would be succeeded by Alison Gass as director of ICA San José.